hyunjunian/Poor-Charlie-s-Almanack/en.md

 My second question is so easy to answer that I won’t give it much time.
 Our education was far too unidisciplinary.
 Broadscale problems, by definition, cross many academic disciplines.
 Accordingly, using a unidisciplinary attack on such problems is like playing a bridge hand by counting trumps while ignoring all else.
 This is bonkers, sort of like the Mad Hatter’s tea party.
 But nonetheless, too much that is similar remains present in professional practice and, even worse, has long been encouraged in isolated departments of soft science, defined as everything less fundamental than biology.

-> Broadscale problems, by definition, cross many academic disciplines.
->

 Even in our youth, some of the best professors were horrified by bad effects from the balkanization of academia into insular, turf-protecting enclaves, wherein notions were maintained by leaps of faith plus exclusion of nonbelievers.
 Alfred North Whitehead, for one, long ago sounded an alarm in strong language when he spoke of “the fatal unconnectedness of academic disciplines.”
 And since then, elite educational institutions, agreeing more and more with Whitehead, have steadily fought unconnectedness by bringing in more multidisciplinarity, causing some awesome plaudits to be won in our time by great unconnectedness fighters at the borders of academic disciplines, for instance Harvard’s E. O. Wilson and Caltech’s Linus Pauling.
 Modern academia now gives more multidisciplinarity than we received and is plainly right to do so.

 The natural third question then becomes: What is now the goal?
 What is the essential nature of best-form multidisciplinarity in elite education?
 This question, too, is easy to answer.
 All we have to do is examine our most successful narrow-scale education, identify essential elements, and scale up those elements to reach the sensible solution.

 To find the best educational narrow-scale model, we have to look not at unthreatened schools of education and the like, too much driven by our two counterproductive psychological tendencies and other bad influences, but instead look where incentives for effective education are strongest and results are most closely measured.
 This leads us to a logical place: the hugely successful education now mandatory for pilots.
 Yes, I am suggesting today that mighty Harvard would do better if it thought more about pilot training.

-> Yes, I am suggesting today that mighty Harvard would do better if it thought more about pilot training.
->

 In piloting, as in other professions, one great hazard is a bad effect from man-with-a-hammer tendency.
 We don’t want a pilot, ever, to respond to a hazard as if it was hazard X just because his mind contains only a hazard X model.
 And so, for that and other reasons, we train a pilot in a strict six-element system:

-- His formal education is wide enough to cover practically everything useful in piloting.
+1. His formal education is wide enough to cover practically everything useful in piloting.
-- His knowledge of practically everything needed by pilots is not taught just well enough to enable him to pass one test or two; instead, all his knowledge is raised to practice-based fluency, even in handling two or three intertwined hazards at once.
+2. His knowledge of practically everything needed by pilots is not taught just well enough to enable him to pass one test or two; instead, all his knowledge is raised to practice-based fluency, even in handling two or three intertwined hazards at once.
-- Like any good algebraist, he is made to think sometimes in a forward fashion and sometimes in reverse, and so he learns when to concentrate mostly on what he wants to happen and also when to concentrate mostly on avoiding what he does not want to happen.
+3. Like any good algebraist, he is made to think sometimes in a forward fashion and sometimes in reverse, and so he learns when to concentrate mostly on what he wants to happen and also when to concentrate mostly on avoiding what he does not want to happen.
-- His training time is allocated among subjects so as to minimize damage from his later malfunctions, and so what is most important in his performance gets the most training coverage and is raised to the highest fluency levels.
+4. His training time is allocated among subjects so as to minimize damage from his later malfunctions, and so what is most important in his performance gets the most training coverage and is raised to the highest fluency levels.
-- “Checklist” routines are always mandatory for him.
+5. “Checklist” routines are always mandatory for him.
-- Even after original training, he is forced into a special knowledge maintenance routine: regular use of the aircraft simulator to prevent atrophy through long disuse of skills needed to cope with rare and important problems.
+6. Even after original training, he is forced into a special knowledge maintenance routine: regular use of the aircraft simulator to prevent atrophy through long disuse of skills needed to cope with rare and important problems.

 The need for this clearly correct six-element system, with its large demands in a narrow-scale field where stakes are high, is rooted in the deep structure of the human mind.
 Therefore, we must expect that the education we need for broadscale problem-solving will keep all these elements but with awesomely expanded coverage for each element.
 How could it be otherwise?